Dr. Mary Stefanazzi, an accredited psychotherapist since 1994. Her work is about supporting human beings to flourish.

 Collected Works of C. G. Jung, Volume 16, 185.

-Precisely how this happens in practice is worked out in collaboration between me and whoever is interested in working with me.
-For that reason it is vital that all your questions, concerns, doubts or fears are respected.
+Precisely how this happens in practice is worked out in a collaborative conversation.
+For that reason it is vital that all your questions, concerns, doubts or fears are heard and considered.
 Your questions are always welcome.
 In this regard you may also find the 'Why Choose Mary?' page of interest.

 It is reasonable to expect to be given clear parameters of what is realistic from any professional psychotherapist.
-What can generally be expected of both therapist and client needs to be known in advance to be able to make an informed choice whether to engage in psychotherapy or not.
-Although credit and responsibility for participation and engagement rests with the client, the therapist can facilitate greater awareness of how a person relates and the impact of thought and behaviour patterns.
+What can generally be expected of both parties needs to be known in advance to be able to make an informed choice whether to engage in psychotherapy or not.

 Do contact me to discuss further any questions you may have about your particular needs at this time.